alexander-hergert/vite-react-js-template-light/README.md

 - Prepared useReducer in the context.jsx (Organize your logic using a reducer to change the state.
 Make immutable changes!)
 - reducer.js with very simple template for the logic

-#### utility functions
+#### utils functions

-- utility.js currently has (saveDataToLocalStorage, loadDataFromLocalStorage) functions
+- utils.js currently has (customFetch, saveDataToLocalStorage, loadDataFromLocalStorage) functions.

 #### animations